Bappy Chowdhury: Upcoming projects

 In February 2022, New Age reported that Chowdhury is simultaneously working in eleven productions.
 He will be playing the leading role in Ashraf Shishir's under-production film, 570, based on the assassination of Sheikh Mujibur Rahman.
-His other upcoming films include Kustigir which pair him with Zahara Mitu.
+His other upcoming films include Kustigir, which pairs him with Zahara Mitu.

 In the media

 Chowdhury is frequently referred to in the media as "The Sultan of Dhallywood", a nickname he has earned from his character in Sultana Bibiana (2017).
 Shah Alam Shazu of The Daily Star describes Chowdhury as "one of the film industry's most sought-after names [who] created a craze around him[self] in a relatively short period of time."
 Most of Chowdhury's films have been commercially successful.

 Following his debut in 2012, Chowdhury went on to act in 16 films in the first three years of his career, breaking the record of actor Salman Shah, who earlier had starred in 13 films in the same timespan.
 While he initially became known for playing romantic roles, he later expanded to negative characters with One Way (2016) and in the action genre with Dongiri (2019).
-Critics have nonetheless derided his lack of versatility; the actor has expressed his wish to play more experimental roles in future.
+Critics have nonetheless derided his lack of versatility; the actor has expressed his wish to play more experimental roles in the future.

-Chowdhury has advocated the upliftment of Bangladeshi art and cinema at multiple occasions.
-When Dhallywood faced financial adversity during COVID-19 pandemic, he was among the highly-paid actors who lowered their fees to keep the industry afloat.
-In 2021, he and Shakib Khan co-jointly won a Best Actor award at the Dhallywood Film and Music ceremony.
-In 2023, Chowdhury was awarded in special category at the 20th Tele Cine Awards, held in Kolkata.
+Chowdhury has advocated the upliftment of Bangladeshi art and cinema on multiple occasions.
+When Dhallywood faced financial adversity during the COVID-19 pandemic, he was among the highly-paid actors who lowered their fees to keep the industry afloat.
+In 2021, he and Shakib Khan jointly won a Best Actor award at the Dhallywood Film and Music ceremony.
+In 2023, Chowdhury was awarded in the special category at the 20th Tele Cine Awards, held in Kolkata.

-On the behalf of BRAC, Chowdhury visited the Rohingya refugee camps in 2018.
+On behalf of BRAC, Chowdhury visited the Rohingya refugee camps in 2018.
 He later described the visit as "one of the most eye-opening experiences of [his] life".